open-airlab/VTNMPC-Autonomous-Wind-Turbine-Inspection/README.md

 - Add the inspection process launching instructions
 - Add images to the simulation launch instructions
 - Add description of the framework and simulation environment
-- Add descirption of the different controllers
+- Add description of the different controllers
-- Add descirption of the path planner
+- Add description of the path planner
 -